ALiangLiang/TimberbornModsUnity/Assets/Water_Extention/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems or have any feedback, message us in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message us directly (Knatte_Anka#6800).
 We will try to fix it as soon as possible. :D

 ## Changelog

+### 0.3.4 - 2022-12-17

+- Update for Update 3
+- Industrial Water Tank Changed to IT only building with 800 storage

 ### 0.3.3 - 2022-10-22